 2. Who controls the program selects speakers and audience, and what is discussed in the content of the program.

 3. The location of the symposium and where the presentation takes place.

 4. Inducements such as meals, travel, and entertainment.5.
 Whether the program is a single scientific symposium or multiple symposia on the same subject.

 The appropriateness of some of the gifts that are given to physicians by companies in the pharmaceutical industry is increasingly questioned.
 Many gifts serve an important and socially beneficial function.

-Extravagant promotional schemes, including “educational” symposia, have cost the drug company (and ultimately the consumer) up to $500,000 each occurrence.
-Moreover, the US Congress has indicated their disapproval with the 14 fold increase in industry funding of medical symposia, of $6 million in 1975 to $86 million in 1988 (inflation-adjusted)
+Grand promotional schemes, including “educational” symposia, have cost the drug company (and ultimately the consumer) up to $500,000 for each occurrence.
+Moreover, the US Congress has indicated their disapproval of the 14 fold increase in industry funding of medical symposia, of $6 million in 1975 to $86 million in 1988 (inflation-adjusted)